MerelMoehn/favoread/README.md

 ## Project Planning
 The project was planned and built in four sprints each consisting of one week.
 The project tool used was GitHub Projects & Issues.
-The issues were mapped on a kanban board using Epic, and FE&BE labels.
+The issues were mapped on a kanban board using labels and swimming lanes.

 When I started working on an User Story, the story was added to the milestone and dragged and dropped into "in progress", when finished, the story was dragged & dropped into the "done" lane.
 To clarify, I only noticed when having finished 95% of my project that setting a story to 'done' did not close the story.
 Therefore most of the stories have the same closing date.